Skip to content

 2. GitHub, Bitbucket or GitLab opens in another tab of your web browser.
 Give WP Engine permission to access your repositories.

-After Atlas connects to your account, the Connected label with green checkmark indicates that you are connected.
+After the Headless Platform connects to your account, the Connected label with green checkmark indicates that you are connected.
 A list of repositories associated with your account appears.

 Connected to provider